 Trail “Riders” Are a Special Breed

 I get asked a lot of questions like, “What’s the difference between a mustang and a bronco,” or, “is this one your fastest stallion,” and one of my personal favorites, “How old does a mule have to get before it becomes a donkey?”
-At least once on every ride, someone’s Fitbit goes off and they get all excited about how many steps they’ve taken that day, even though the horse is doing all the work, and I’m always amazed at how giggly grown-ups get about gassy horses.
+At least once on every ride, someone’s Fitbit goes off.
+Then they all get excited about how many steps they’ve taken that day, even though the horse is doing all the work.
+And I’m always amazed at how giggly grown-ups get about gassy horses.
 Even so, there’s never a bad day at work with views like these.

 The Auto-Pilot Mistake

-The most common mistake non-riders make on these types of rides is they expect the horses to drive themselves, and often drop the reins to take pictures, complain when their horses stop to eat, or never do any steering whatsoever.
+The most common mistake non-riders make on these types of rides is they expect the horses to drive themselves.
+So they often drop the reins to take pictures, complain when their horses stop to eat, or never do any steering whatsoever.
 One summer the other wranglers and I had a contest to see who could take a selfie with the most riders in the background taking selfies.
 I won, obviously.

 Our horses, of course, are the best coworkers you could ask for.
 Patient, careful, tolerant, and ever-aware of their surroundings, they negotiate the rocky terrain and steep hills with ease.
 Well, some are better than others.
 One roan gelding is especially notorious for running his pack saddle into trees that are easily avoidable.
-Another one likes to take giant leaps across even the tiniest of streams, often charging into the horse in front of him as he lands.
+Another one likes to take giant leaps across even the tiniest of streams.
+That usually results in him charging into the horse in front as he lands.
 One little mustang mare is absolutely the meanest of the herd in the pasture, where she runs the show and rules with an iron fist (or hoof), but on the trail she’s a dream to ride or pack.
 Named Salsa, which reflects her spicy attitude towards the rest of the herd, she’s the kind of horse who lets you drop the reins, crack a beer, and just enjoy the ride.

 There are no sounds of traffic, no people playing music or talking on the trail, no bikes whizzing by or planes overhead.
 No buildings in sight, no cell phone reception, and the rest of the world feels a world away.
 Time slows down, sometimes even stands still in the mountains.
 Those are the best moments on the mountain – sitting in the saddle, taking in sweeping views of the valley full of aspens just starting to change colors, sipping a cold beer.
 That’s the way we do it here in Colorado.

-If you are looking for more inspiring articles about horse riding in the United States, check out our article selection about the USA.
+If you are looking for more inspiring articles about horseback riding in the United States, check out our article selection about the USA.